mirsujat/react-tab/README.md

 # `WAI-ARIA Roles, States, and Properties`
 - The element that serves as the container for the set of tabs has role tablist.
-  Each element that serves as a tab has role tab and is contained within the element with role tablist.
+  Each element that serves as a tab has role tab and is contained within the element with *role tablist*.
 - Each element that contains the content panel for a tab has role tabpanel.
   If the tab list has a visible label, the element with role tablist has aria-labelledby set to a value that refers to the labelling element.
 Otherwise, the tablist element has a label provided by aria-label.
 - Each element with role tab has the property aria-controls referring to its associated tabpanel element.